 To report any equipment faults to all relevant parties.
 Arrange for cleaning and maintenance of all stock

-.

 To carry out daily vehicle checks, recording and reporting of any defects following DCC policy.

 To assist in the provision of the Care Connect, out of hours service by responding to calls which cover the whole range of the authority’s services